TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   since the saturated model is the same in each case.
 The overall **model deviance** is the sum of the deviances for each individual observation.
 Maximum likelihood fitting estimates model coefficients which minimize the overall model deviance.
 Model deviance is similar to
-  R-squared: it gives a sense of how much of the variation in the data the model explains.
+  MSE: it gives a sense of how much of the variation in the data remains unexplained by the model.
   The larger the model deviance, the less variation has been explained.

 In the last lesson, we worked with the **Akaike Information Criterion** or **AIC**.
 This metric is defined in terms of the log-likelihood of the model given the observations in the training-set: